-Where a notice has been served and, the work has not been done within the time limit, without good reasons, then 'work in default' may follow subject to the level of risk, practical constraints of the case and the financial circumstances.
+Where a notice has been served and, has not been complied with and/or the works specified in the notice have not been done without good reasons, then 'works in default' may follow subject to the level of risk, practical constraints of the case and the financial circumstances.
 Before actually doing the work specified in the original notice, the Council will consider carefully the prospect of recovery of any costs incurred.

-The Council will make every effort to recover the full cost of any work carried out 'in default'.
+The Council will make every effort to recover the full cost of any work carried out 'in default' of a notice.
 This does not preclude parallel enforcement action where the level of harm warrants it.

-k) Management Orders
+k) Forfeiture Proceedings